girlscript/winter-of-contributing/C_CPP/Operating System Concepts/RR_SchedulingCODE.md

-## Round Robin Scheduling
+# Round Robin Scheduling

-- Round Robin Scheduling :This algorithm schedules the process in an impartial manner by providing a specified time quantum/ time slice to each process.
+- Round Robin Scheduling : This algorithm schedules the process in an impartial manner by providing a specified time quantum/ time slice to each process.
 In this type of algorithm process gets interrupted if it does not get completed within time quantum by next process.</br> Hence ,eliminates the process starvation problem.

  - FEATURES</br>
  1. Algorithm is cyclic in nature , hence no starvation.